safeamiiir/hours-calculator/README.md

 ### ⚙️ How to use

-There are three branches you might need:
+There are three branches other than `main` that might help you:

 `demo-changes`: what it might look like in the end.